Washington DC Whistleblower Attorney

 The federal False Claims Act empowers whistleblowers to sue anyone committing fraud against the government.
 Successful whistleblowers can also earn a share of the money the government recovers from these suits.
 En Español.

 Since the amendments that re-established the federal law in 1986, many states have enacted similar laws.
 As a result, whistleblowers have filed thousands of qui tam cases and have helped federal and state governments obtain more than $40 billion in damages, civil fines, and criminal penalties.
 Whistleblowers have won substantial payments.
-If you are looking for more of what to expect as a whistleblower, a DC whistleblower attorney is essential help.
-An experienced defense attorney will be able to advise you moving forward in the whistleblower process.
+If you are looking for more of what to expect as a whistleblower, a DC whistleblower attorney is essential help will be able to advise you moving forward in the whistleblower process.

 For more whistleblower information: